duleorlovic/active_storage_tips/README.md

 So when you delete user, all attachments and their blobs are deleted, also all variant_records for each blob (so variant_record -> attachment is also deleted and so variant_record -> attachment -> blob).
-Attachment is polyporhic to user and variant_record.
+Attachment is polymorhic to user and variant_record.
 ```
 ActiveStorage::Attachment.all
 [#<ActiveStorage::Attachment: id: 12, name: "avatar", record_type: "User", record_id: 7, blob_id: 12, created_at: Thu, 28 Jul 2022 14:10:43.499000000 UTC +00:00>,